Whether it’s a Sichuan hot pot, Chilli Laksa or plate of hot wings, many of us have asked the same question while wiping away tears and blowing noses:

 So let’s have a look at what is actually happening in our mouths, why we keep going back for more, and what is a Scoville really?

-The first group take their explosive capabilities from a chemical compound called myrosinase.
-Now before we give any of you Vietnam flashbacks to science class, this is basically just a defence mechanism for when plant cells are crushed, and while potent, it doesn’t pack quite as big a punch as the chilli’s main weapon: Capsaicin.
+The first type takes its explosive capabilities from a chemical compound called myrosinase.
+Now before we give any of you Vietnam flashbacks to science class, this is basically just a defence mechanism for when plant cells are crushed.

 There are plenty of theories to chew on as to why our ancestors first tormented their tongues with spicy food.